Sleeping Gear

 One common reason for a cold night sleep is a poorly insulated sleeping mat.
 Your wonderfully cozy sleeping bag can’t keep you warm if you are sleeping on a big pocket of cold air... we're looking at you, airbeds!

 A foam filled or insulated mat, however, will work with your sleeping bag to retain body heat as well as insulate against hot ground in the summer.
-And, if you can’t zip your warm sleeping bag open on mild nights then you’ll be waking up in a sweat.
+And, if you can’t zip your warm sleeping bag open on mild nights, you’ll be waking up in a sweat.

-For more tips on how to sleep warm and some sleep system suggestions check out our resources above.
+For more tips on how to sleep warm and some sleep system suggestions, check out our resources linked above - or visit us instore at Snowys Outdoors.